magenta-aps/osdatascanner/docs/dev-environment.md

 There are two ways to clear the queues.
 1. use the web-interface to `RabbitMQ`, as described in [step 4 in TL;DR:](## TL;DR:), to `Purge Messages`
-2. or from the CLI: `docker-compose exec queue rabbitmqctl purge_queue os2ds_scan_specs`
+2. or from the CLI: `docker compose exec queue rabbitmqctl purge_queue os2ds_scan_specs`

 ### IDE Debugging